Kapuh/PowerBI/README.md

 # PowerBI

-Collection of sample Power BI files and useful DAX.
+This repository is a storage for my Power BI projects.
+I wil also collect sources of information I find useful and DAX functions.

 -Kapuh